chybie/devsummit/src/events/week-1/learning-lounge/Angular.md

 layout: layouts/event/index.njk
 ---

-In this learning lounge you'll join an Angular team member who will answer your questions and help you with library and app reviews in real time!
+In this learning lounge you'll join an Angular team member who will answer your questions and help you with library and app reviews in real time.